Comparisons13 min read

 Who Should Choose WP Engine?

-• Digital agencies managing 5-30+ client WordPress sites who need reliable staging workflows
+• Digital agencies managing 5-30+ client WordPress sites who need solid staging workflows

-• Enterprise WordPress teams where an hour of downtime has a real dollar figure attached to it
+• Enterprise WordPress teams where downtime actually has a dollar figure attached

-• WooCommerce stores with serious traffic — think 75,000+ monthly visits and complex product catalogs
+• WooCommerce stores with serious traffic — think 75,000+ monthly visits and complex catalogs

-• Developers who want SSH access, CI/CD integration, and Git-based deployment baked in
+• Developers who want SSH access, CI/CD integration, and Git-based deployments built in

-• Sites that have been hacked before and need proactive security, not just reactive cleanup
+• Sites that have been hacked before and need proactive security, not just cleanup after the fact

 Wp Engine